24daydayup/UniTraj/README.md

-# UniTraj: earning a Universal Trajectory Foundation Model from Billion-Scale Worldwide Traces
+# UniTraj: Learning a Universal Trajectory Foundation Model from Billion-Scale Worldwide Traces

 ## Overview
 This repository contains the implementation of the NeurIPS 2025 accepted paper UniTraj.
 It is a universal trajectory foundation model designed to overcome the limitations of existing methods, such as task specificity, regional dependency, and data sensitivity.